-Figure \ref{fig5} \textbf{A} \& \textbf{B} show the general and zoomed views of the design space characterizations comparing the selected characterization simulations (in colored dots) and randomly selected simulations (in grey dots) to verify the effect of the design variables ($\bar{\mathcal{D}}$ \& $N_{\rm unit}$) to the target bacteria cell numbers $\mathcal{N}_{\rm bio}$.
+Figure \ref{fig5} \textbf{A} \& \textbf{B} show the general and zoomed views of the design space characterizations.
+We compare the selected characterization simulations (in colored dots) and randomly selected simulations (in grey dots) to verify the effect of the design variables ($\bar{\mathcal{D}}$ \& $N_{\rm unit}$) to the target bacteria cell numbers $\mathcal{N}_{\rm bio}$.
 Here, the blue dots and grey dots in Figure \ref{fig5} \textbf{A} are extracted based on $\bar{\mathcal{D}} = 0.9$ and 0.2, respectively.
 The blue dots and grey dots in Figure \ref{fig5} \textbf{B} are extracted based on $N_{\rm unit} = 15$ and 10, respectively.
 The $\bar{\mathcal{D}}$ and $N_{\rm unit}$ values for blue and red dots are selected based on observations from Figure \ref{fig4} as our guess for the porous materials' geometries that contain the highest objective value.
 The $\bar{\mathcal{D}}$ and $N_{\rm unit}$ values for the grey dots are randomly selected to compare with our observational guess.
-We then directly visualize the points from the characterization simulations on the GPR reconstructed design space in Figure \ref{fig5} \textbf{D}: The black triangular dots indicate the blue and red dots and the grey dots indicate the grey dots in the left subfigures (Figure \ref{fig5} \textbf{A} \& \textbf{B}).
+We then directly visualize the points from the characterization simulations on the GPR reconstructed design space in Figure \ref{fig5} \textbf{D}.
 It can be observed that the characterization simulation tests fit well with the GPR-approximated design space as both the black and grey dots overlap well with the surface contours.
-We then pick a series of representative points from the characterization simulations and directly visualize them in Figure \ref{fig5} \textbf{C}, marked in red triangles in Figure \ref{fig5} \textbf{A} \& \textbf{B}, nominated as $\mathbb{T}_\alpha\sim\mathbb{T}_\gamma$ \& $\mathbb{T}_{\rm a}\sim\mathbb{T}_{\rm c}$.
-It can be detected from the zoom view in Figure \ref{fig5} \textbf{A} that $\mathbb{T}_\alpha$ is evidently smaller than that of $\mathbb{T}_\beta$ and $\mathbb{T}_\gamma$, and we can further deduce that the porous membrane with larger pores does not necessarily enhance the transportability of the porous materials, which is not intuitive.
-We propose that the reactive forces in the pore wall drive the new bacteria cells to be generated toward the upper region.
-When the radii of the pores are too large, such reactive force does not act on the bacteria cells as they do under smaller radii.
+We then pick a series of representative points from the characterization simulations and directly visualize them in Figure \ref{fig5} \textbf{C} (the points marked in red triangles in Figure \ref{fig5} \textbf{A} \& \textbf{B}) denoted as $\mathbb{T}_\alpha\sim\mathbb{T}_\gamma$ and $\mathbb{T}_{\rm a}\sim\mathbb{T}_{\rm c}$.
+In Figure \ref{fig5} \textbf{A}, $\mathbb{T}_\alpha$ is evidently smaller than that of $\mathbb{T}_\beta$ and $\mathbb{T}_\gamma$, and we can further deduce that the porous membrane with larger pores does not necessarily enhance the transportability of the porous materials, which is not intuitive.
+We propose that the repulsive mechanical forces, due to the wall of the pores, drive the new bacteria cells to grow towards the upper region.
+When the radii of the pores are too large, such reactive forces acting on the bacteria cells are not as strong due to fewer contacts with the cells.
 Moreover, it can be observed from Figure \ref{fig5} \textbf{B} that for $N_{\rm unit}=10$ \& 15, the effects of the dimensionless variable $\bar{\mathcal{D}}$ on the objective $\mathcal{N}_{\rm bio}$ are similar, where there are sudden increases of the objective between $\bar{\mathcal{D}} \in[0.2, 0.4]$.